Land use and water policy plans for the future.

 Our region’s rural areas—which include some of the most productive farmland on the planet, habitat corridors essential to maintaining California’s biodiversity, and open space that contributes to quality of life—face enormous pressure from urban development.
 SRT works with willing landowners to protect many of these areas directly, but some policy decisions can affect farmland, habitat and open space throughout the region.

 If we can champion patterns of growth that allow for conservation while helping existing communities thrive, we believe that rural and urban areas alike can benefit.
 For this reason, we coordinate with farmers, ranchers and other stakeholders to be sure that when key policy decisions are made, there’s a moderate, sensible voice for conservation at the table.
 Here are some of the things we’re working on:

-Farmland mitigation policy: Thanks to our input and other stakeholders’, the cities of Visalia, Tulare, and Fresno have all recently adopted farmland mitigation policies as part of their General Plans.
+Farmland mitigation policy: Thanks to our input and other stakeholders’, cities in important ag counties have recently adopted farmland mitigation policies as part of their General Plans.
 These policies, which call on projects that consume highly productive farmland to contribute to the conservation of similarly situated farmland elsewhere, provide resources for conservation and encourage developers to invest in existing communities.